TheFiresword/personal-AI-morpion_game/README.md

 The program predicts the best move to play in function of what move the player made.<br>
 <h4>PS:</h4>
 <li>unbeatable because i made it like this. :) </li>
 <li>Don't pay attention to the clarity and cleaniness of my code.
-I wrote it 2 years ago </li>
+I wrote it in 2020 </li>
 </p>